evillabs/EvilSploit/README.md

 On the other hand, most hardware hacking literatures are still demanding or assuming a reader to understand what are Tx, Rx, Gnd, or even TMS, TDI, TDO, TCK
 Yes, it is really unfriendly
-So, the question now is, is it compulsory to understand those nasty things in order to hack a h
+So, the question now is, is it compulsory to understand those nasty things in order to hack a hardware ?

+Try to imagine, if a special cable, which one end is connecting to your computer's USB port and another end connecting to the target hardware with a special connector then from minicom, putty, urjtag, or openocd point of view, is it still compulsory to understand those complicated things ?
+At least I dun think so

+The issue is just like we never need to understand how the ECU works to drive a car, and that's why the car hacking issues get into the place

+So, the intension of our Evilsploit is the special cable that I mentioned earlier to allow everybody who interested to hack a hardware can have the most beautiful experience in the first try

+Forget about Tx, Rx, TMS, TDI and TDO things, forget about pin number, forget about which color of jumper cable should connect to which pin
+Now, simply build the connection to those suspected pins that you believe is provisioning port, the Evilsploit will do all the rest of the nasty and complicated things
+After that, fire up the minicom or openocd, the target hardware is ready for you, and here you go